Tracy is a lesbian mom of 5 children and has been writing since the tender age of 7. She works from home and publishes an LGBT-focused zine.

 Let's Get This Straight

 A gender identity would be the way an individual defines how they view themselves, their mind/body connection, and it has absolutely nothing to do with who they choose to share their life with.
-There are numerous ways someone can choose to define their gender, and some prefer not to define it at all - in essence, they just are and prefer not to limit themselves to any label.
-Common gender labels would be:
+There are numerous ways someone can choose to define their gender, and some prefer not to define it at all—in essence, they just are and prefer not to limit themselves to any label.

 The list goes on and more labels are added as more people begin to comfortably identify with their inner selves.

 Sexual identity, like I said before, is separate from gender identity.
 Sexual identity is how someone would define who they are attracted to or prefers to share their life with, and is not to be confused with what kind of relationship they would choose.
-These labels are vast and can be interpreted differently depending on who you’re asking, but common sexual identity labels are:
+These labels are vast and can be interpreted differently depending on who you’re asking.

-- Bisexual - Interested in both male and female or also their gender and another gender, usually only 2 genders, hence “bi”.
+- Bisexual: Interested in both male and female or also their gender and another gender, usually only two genders, hence “bi”.

 Yet again, the list of labels and variety of relationships can go on and on.